Advantages of quantum communication revealed by the reexamination of hyperbit theory limitations: Hyperbits for communications

-The expectation value of Bob's answer $s$ is obtained, similarly to the Born rule in $\mathcal{Q}$, by measuring with the effect $\vec{\tilde{y}}_{\perp\vec{b},A}$ on the received hyperbit $r\vec{x}_{\vec{a}}$.
-We can redefine $E_r=rE$, with $r$ the copied and random shared variable that does not affect the expectation value on $s$.
-We choose $r=A$, Alice's outcome.
-The most general post-processing operational procedures on Bob's answer $s$ is represented as a point of a tetrahedron that constructs a function $g=t$ for all $(x,y,z) \in \mathcal{C}$ as the convex combination of the all possible deterministic functions which are
+The expectation value of Bob's answer $s$ is obtained, similarly to the Born rule in $\mathcal{Q}$, by measuring with the effect $\vec{\tilde{y}}_{\perp\vec{b},A}$ on the received hyperbit $r\vec{x}_{\vec{a}}$, as shown in the lighter notation in Eq. \eqref{eq:xyz}; thus $z=E[s]$.
+Now, we are ready to reformulate the equivalence.

+Notice that, being $s$ random, there is no \textit{a priori} information about its expectation value $z$.
+To characterize the most general postprocessing procedure we observe that the function $g$ can be represented as a point of a tetrahedron obtainable as a convex combination of all the possible deterministic functions which are